snovakovic/js-flock/README.md

 ### Including library

 We can include whole library at once or a module by module.
-By default unmodified ES6 code is loaded.
-Optionally we can load transpiled ES5 code.
-Transpiled ES5 code is wrapped in UMD and can be loaded in browser as CommonJs, AMD or as global var.
+By default unmodified ES6 code is loaded, optionally we can load transpiled ES5 code.
+Transpiled code is wrapped in UMD and can be loaded in browser as CommonJs, AMD or as global var.

 ```javascript